 Tasty and healthy broccoli salad is made with olive oil dressing.
-It’s a wonderful alternative to the ubiquitous broccoli-raisin-bacon salad.
+It’s a wonderful alternative to the traditional salad made with mayonnaise, bacon, and raisins.

-I must confess, I never liked the popular broccoli salad.
+I must confess, I never really liked the traditional broccoli salad.
 You know – the one made with bacon and raisins (or cranberries) and dressed with a mayonnaise-based dressing.

 I much prefer the taste of this fresh, light and healthy 🥦salad.
 It is made with no mayo, no bacon, and certainly no fruit.
 It’s is one of my favorite summertime side dishes (this asparagus salad is another good one).